West Prussia: Historical population

 According to the German census of 1910, in areas that became Polish after 1918, 42% of the populace were Germans (including German military, officials and colonists), while the Polish census of 1921 found 19% of Germans in the same territory.

-Contemporary sources in late 19th and early 20th centuries gave the number of Kashubians between 80,000–200,000.
+Contemporary sources in late 19th and early 20th centuries gave the number of Kashubians between 80,000 and 200,000.

 Subdivisions

 Note: Prussian provinces were subdivided into districts called Kreise (singular Kreis, abbreviated Kr.).
 Cities would have their own Stadtkreis (urban district) and the surrounding rural area would be named for the city, but referred to as a Landkreis (rural district).